iArcanic/irsm-cw1/risk-analysis-report.md

 # 4 Mitigation strategies

 Effective mitigation strategies introduce multiple security controls.
 The aim, given in mind the $Risk$ $rating$, would be to reduce the risk $Likelihood$ or the $Impact$ itself.
-Any measures should efficiently address information security gaps within the existing infrastructure technology, as highlighted by the risk assessment.
-Within this section, the top three most high-priority risks will be explored further in detail.
+Any measures should efficiently address information security gaps within the infrastructure technology, as highlighted by the risk assessment.
+Within this section, the top three most high-priority risks will be explored.

 ## 4.1 R1 mitigation – Outdated Windows Server OS

 This risk arises as a result of using an unsupported version of Windows Server – still active within the organisation's infrastructure, meaning that it opens exposure to publicly available vulnerabilities where security patches are still pending.
 This opens up a migration plan, in which an upgrade to the latest Windows Server OS (or a Linux equivalent) is the main priority.
-Additionally, regular OS patches should be automated using built-in tools such as Windows Server Update Services (WSUS) rather than reliance on manual patches.
-Furthermore, legacy servers with any pending updates should be hardened and reviewed against credible benchmarking software, such as CIS.
+Additionally, regular OS patches should be automated using built-in tools such as Windows Server Update Services (WSUS) rather than manual patches.
+Furthermore, legacy servers with any pending updates should be hardened against credible benchmarking software, such as CIS.

 ## 4.2 R2 mitigation – Vulnerable Oracle Enterprise Cloud Solution

 The cloud-based Oracle Enterprise Solution platform would benefit from a coordinated mitigation plan between both companies.
-Any user accounts and their corresponding roles should be examined to ensure that any inactive identities and user privileges are promptly dealt with.
-Data classification procedures will categorise any sensitive financial information traversing within Oracle's data flow and prevent any data loss.
+Any user accounts and their corresponding roles should be examined to ensure that any inactive identities and user privileges are dealt with.
+Data classification procedures will categorise any sensitive financial information traversing within Oracle's data flow.
 It is also Oracle's responsibility to provide reliable assurance of their security certifications, vulnerability remediation measures, and patch deployments via clear documentation.
 Without this, the company should not announce a shift to using any Oracle services.

 ## 4.3 R5 mitigation – Weak administrator passwords

 Multi-factor authentication (MFA) should be enforced for all interfaces providing administrative access including domain controller logins.
 Provision Privileged Access Management (PAM) solutions can serve as a secure password vault for administrator accounts.
-There should also be continuous scans for all password hashes across all systems within the infrastructure to pinpoint any weak credentials in active use – in conjunction with strict password policies.
+There should also be continuous scans for all password hashes across all systems to pinpoint any weak credentials in active use.
 Also limiting endpoint workstations that host developer tools, such as debuggers and compilers – attackers may potentially load exploits via those applications.

 # 5 Future recommendations